Mamoon794/employee-handbook/deliverables/D1/planning.md

 - How will you deploy the application?

-The application will be deployed on Vercel
+The application will be deployed on Vercel.

 - Describe the architecture - what are the high level components or patterns you will use?
 Diagrams are useful here.

 This application has a series of high-level components including the Frontend, Backend, AI Service, Authentication, Vector Database, and Monitoring & Analytics.
 It uses RAG (Retrieval-Augmented Generation) in order to combine any document retrievals with LLMs to ensure accurate, cited responses.
 Additionally, microservices, JWT-based authentication, and CI/CD also make up aspects of this application.
 In the diagram below, arrows demonstrate primary data flows.

 ![](Picture2.JPG)

+The following diagram illustrates the target users of our app, the core features it offers, and the external services it integrates with.

 ![](diagram.png)

 - Will you be using third party applications or APIs?
 If so, what are they?